St. Anselm's Abbey School: Campus and facilities

-The school's campus is approximately 40 acre atop a hill in Washington, D.C. and includes the monastic building of St. Anselm's Abbey, an academic building, and an athletics/performing arts complex.
+The school's campus is approximately 40 acre atop a hill in Washington, D.C., and includes the monastic building of St. Anselm's Abbey, an academic building, and an athletics/performing arts complex.
 The campus contains several tennis courts, athletic fields, batting cages, a cemetery and woodland areas.

 The academic building underwent a renovation in 2008.
 A lecture hall with a stage and multimedia capabilities was completed.
 An earth science lab was completed, providing more space for experimentation in the science department.
 With its completion, the number of labs available to students is four, one for each of the major sciences.
 The largest and most noticeable upgrade is to the school entrance, which now has a new reception area and office space for student-teacher consultations.
 The rest of the school also received technological upgrades, including the installation of SMART Boards in most classrooms.

 Athletics

 St. Anselm's competes in the Potomac Valley Athletic Conference at the middle school and varsity levels in several sports each season.
-During the 20-year period from 2000 to 2020, the Panthers won 35 conference championships in basketball, soccer, baseball, tennis, cross country, swimming, and track and field.
+In the school's history, the Panthers have won 81 conference championships in basketball, soccer, baseball, tennis, cross country, swimming, and track and field.

-St. Anselm's has hosted the longest-running high school basketball tournament in the Washington, D.C. metropolitan area.
+St. Anselm's has hosted the longest-running high school basketball tournament in the Washington, D.C., metropolitan area.
 The St. Anselm's Invitational has been a tradition at the school since 1948.